JiawenZhu/JasTalk_AI/README.md

 ## 🌟 Show Your Support

-If FoloUp helps streamline your hiring process, please ⭐ star this repository!
+If Roundly.AI helps streamline your hiring process, please ⭐ star this repository!
 It helps us reach more developers and continue improving the platform.

-## 🏢 Products Built with FoloUp
+## 🏢 Products Built with Roundly.AI

 <div align="left">
   <a href="https://talvin.ai/" target="_blank">